 The approach to Sennowe is spectacular.
-The arrow-straight drive enters the park between a pair of lodges and blocks of woodland before opening into parkland undulating down to a lake and the River Wensum.
-The house which stands on a shoulder of hillside gazing proudly out over park, lake and the landscape beyond, was originally built in 1774, remodelled by Decimus Burton (of Kew Palm House fame) in 1855 and then transformed in 1907 in the Edwardian Baroque style for Thomas Albert Cook, grandson of Thomas Cook, whose descendants live here still.
+The house which stands on a shoulder of hillside gazing proudly out over park, lake, the River Wensum and the landscape beyond, was originally built in 1774.
+It was remodelled by Decimus Burton (of Kew Palm House fame) in 1855 and then transformed in 1907 in the Edwardian Baroque style for Thomas Albert Cook, grandson of Thomas Cook, whose descendants live here still.
 The Italianate garden of the same date falls towards the park in monumental terraces.
 This is a wonderful and very comfortable house, whose history will be explained to us by Charles Temple-Richards, the current owner, before lunch in the winter garden.

-There are seven extremely comfortable double and twin bedrooms, all with stunning views across the terraced gardens and park at Sennowe available for bed and breakfast.
-If you would like to book, please contact Virginia Temple-Richards directly at firstname.lastname@example.org.
-The website is www.sennowepark.com
+* There are double and twin bedrooms, available for bed and breakfast at Sennowe Park.
+If you would like to book, please contact Virginia Temple-Richards directly at firstname.lastname@example.org